A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Abstract

 \section{Abstract}

-We define Lagrangian coherent structures (LCSs) as maximal material subsets whose advective evolution is maximally persistent to weak diffusion.
-For their detection, we first transform the Eulerian Fokker--Planck equation (FPE) into a diffusion-only equation in Lagrangian coordinates.
-In this framework, LCSs express themselves as almost-invariant sets under this diffusion process.
-The Eulerian-to-Lagrangian coordinate transformation separates the reversible effects of advection from the irreversible joint effects of advection and diffusion.
-We approximate the Lagrangian FPE in two steps: first, we take the time-average of the diffusion tensors and identify Froyland's dynamic Laplacian as the associated generator; second, we introduce a deformed Riemannian geometry that is consistent with the averaged anisotropic diffusion.
-The latter turns the diffusion equation into a geometric heat equation, where the distribution of heat is governed by the dynamically induced intrinsic geometry on the material manifold, to which we refer as the \emph{geometry of mixing}.
-We study and visualize this geometry in detail, and discuss the connections to diffusion barriers, i.e., boundaries of LCSs.
-We demonstrate the consistency with the geometric analysis in several numerical examples.
-Our approach facilitates the discovery of strong mathematical connections between several prominent methods for coherent structure detection, including the probabilistic transfer operator, the dynamic Laplacian, the variational geometric approaches to elliptic and parabolic LCSs and the effective diffusivity approach.
+We consider Lagrangian coherent structures (LCSs) as the boundaries of material subsets whose advective evolution is metastable under weak diffusion.
+For their detection, we first transform the Eulerian advection--diffusion equation to Lagrangian coordinates, in which it takes the form of a time-dependent diffusion or heat equation.
+By this coordinate transformation, the reversible effects of advection are separated from the irreversible joint effects of advection and diffusion.
+In this framework, LCSs express themselves as (boundaries of) metastable sets under the Lagrangian diffusion process.
+In the case of spatially homogeneous isotropic diffusion, averaging the time-dependent family of Lagrangian diffusion operators yields Froyland's dynamic Laplacian.
+In the associated geometric heat equation, the distribution of heat is governed by the dynamically induced intrinsic geometry on the material manifold, to which we refer as the \emph{geometry of mixing}.
+We study and visualize this geometry in detail, and discuss connections between geometric features and LCSs viewed as \emph{diffusion barriers} in two numerical examples.
+Our approach facilitates the discovery of connections between some prominent methods for coherent structure detection: the dynamic isoperimetry methodology, the variational geometric approaches to elliptic LCSs, a class of graph Laplacian-based methods and the effective diffusivity framework used in physical oceanography.